 - Change or loss of voice

-- DON’T go to a “Botox party” for Botox injections.
+- DON’T go to a “Botulinum Toxin party” for Botulinum Toxin injections.
 Certainly, the injections can be performed correctly in various settings, but it’s my opinion that the wrong situation may have inadequate sterility, lack of lighting, and incorrect patient position.
 These can add up to a higher incidence of complications.

 - DON’T rub, massage, or get a facial following your procedure.
 If possible, avoid applying makeup to the injection site for the first 12-24 hours afterward.

-- DON’T sleep with your face down for the first couple of days following Botox treatment.
+- DON’T sleep with your face down for the first couple of days following Botulinum Toxin treatment.